 M. The term “respondent” means a person named as an offender in a complaint.

-N. The term “facilitator” means a person who facilitates resolution of a complaint under the Formal Assisted Resolution Process outlined in the Policies and Procedures Concerning Sexual Harassment and Misconduct.
+N. The term “facilitator” means a university employee or designee who facilitates a resolution of a complaint as outlined in the Policies and Procedures Concerning Sexual Harassment and Misconduct.

 O. The term “investigative officer” means the university official responsible for obtaining all of the facts of the case and for presenting the Hearing Panel a written report.

-P. The term “adviser” means any member of Wittenberg’s faculty, staff, or student body who agrees to serve as an adviser to the respondent or the complainant (except the university as complainant) in a hearing before the Student Conduct Hearing Board, a formal administrative hearing before the Dean of Students or designee, in a Sexual Grievance Board process.
-The advisers can provide information about the hearing board process and offer assistance as to help prepare a complainant or respondent to testify, question, rebut and make closings statements.
+P. The term “adviser” means current or former member of the Sexual Conduct Grievance Board.
+The Title IX Coordinator assigns a hearing adviser to the complainant and one to the respondent.
+The advisers can provide information about the grievance board process and offer assistance as to help prepare a complainant or respondent to testify, question, rebut and make closings statements.
 The advisers do not prepare statements, question witnesses, or provide testimony during the hearing.
 The advisers are not counselors or legal advisers.
-They can help guide each party in his or her thought process, ask clarifying questions and offer advice regarding the presentation of information, not to present or advocate the case.
-Each party is responsible for establishing the validity of a complaint or presenting a defense.
+They can help guide each party in his or her thought process by asking clarifying questions and offering advice regarding the presentation of information.
+However, advisers cannot present or advocate the case.
+Each party is responsible for establishing the validity of a complaint or presenting a defense..